 What are Fungal Infections?

-Fungal infections, also known as “ring worm” are skin diseases caused by a fungus.
-They can affect anyone and can appear on different areas of the body.
+Risk factors for fungal infections depend on the type of fungus involved and individual health conditions.
 Different types of fungi cause different types of fungal infections, and they can be contagious, spreading from one person to another.
 Some common types of fungal infections include:

 Ringworm